Clinical and preclinical translation of cell-based therapies using adipose tissue-derived cells

 There is a demand to make minimally manipulated adipose-derived cell products directly available to the surgeon in the operating room.
 To meet this need, Cytori Therapeutics (San Diego, CA, USA) and Tissue Genesis (Honolulu, HI, USA) have designed and manufactured devices with a single, closed, disposable container that is used to harvest, to collagenase digest, to centrifuge, and to separate the lipoaspirate into mature adipocytes and SVF cells within a short time frame (1 hour or less) [7, 8].
 These SVF cells, which fulfill many if not all criteria for a minimally manipulated product, can then be reintroduced into the donor for cosmetic, reconstructive, or other purposes by the surgeon.
 Tissue-processing devices are now marketed in Europe and Asia, and are under regulatory review for distribution in the US.
 It will be important to monitor outcomes from procedures employing these devices in the next decade.
 Although these devices are designed to guarantee consistent and reproducible results, it remains to be determined whether the operator technique introduces any variability with respect to surgical procedures using SVF cells.

-Published clinical case reports and clinical trials
+Published clinical study reports

 It will be necessary to monitor patients for an extended period postoperatively.
 Some clinicians have raised concerns that morphological changes resulting from SVF cell/fat graft implants will complicate mammographic surveillance for breast cancer in recipients .
 In addition, multiple studies have demonstrated that ASCs release growth factors/cytokines that attenuate the innate immune response [14–16].
 Because of this immunosuppressive function, it is possible that the introduction of ASCs into breast tissue will create a microenvironment that favors or promotes the growth of rare tumor cells .
 Long-term studies will therefore be required to compare the incidence of breast cancer in SVF cell-implanted and ASC-implanted patients with the incidence in untreated controls.